-This is a common reason many Americans are still waiting on their checks.
-If you weren't required to file a tax return in 2018 or 2019 — and you don't receive some sort of government benefit (social security, VA benefits, disability, etc.) — the IRS might not have your most recent information.
-If this is the case, fill out a Non-Filer Form on the IRS website to get your full economic impact payment.
+Up to 9 million Americans are still waiting on their stimulus checks because the IRS doesn't have their most recent information.
+If you weren't required to file a tax return in 2018 or 2019 — and you don't receive some sort of government benefit (social security, VA benefits, disability, etc.) — this could be the case for you.

 According to the IRS, if you make above $99,000/year as a single filer, $136,500/year as head of household, or $198,000/year as a couple, you do not qualify for the stimulus check.
 Meanwhile if you make above $75,000, $112,500 or $115,000 in those respective categories, you'll still get a payment, but it will be smaller — deducted $5 for each $100 above those thresholds.